Top 10 Impressionist Paintings

 Finally, there is Monet’s industry: he painted virtually every day, often with a dozen canvasses on the go at once.
 Some of the canvasses are enormous, especially those now housed in the Musee de l'Orangerie in Paris.
 And Monet continued notwithstanding that his vision was from about 1908 impaired by cataracts (he eventually agreed to have them surgically removed).

 Monet was the longest-lived of the impressionists: he outlived Manet by over four decades and Renoir by seven years.
 He was painting water lilies until his death in December 1926.

 Where can I see them for myself

 Versions of Water Lilies can be seen around the world.
 London's National Gallery and Paris' Musee D'Orsay hold versions.
 So too do New York's Metropolitan Museum of Art, Washington's National Gallery and Tokyo's National Gallery of Western Art.

-Bonus entries: Van Gogh
+Bonus entries: Vincent van Gogh

 Van Gogh is one of the world's most famous artists on account of his striking paintings, self-mutilation and premature death by his own hand

 Born in 1853 to well-off but conservative parents, van Gogh had a troubled life.
 Serious and introspective, he worked as an art dealer and missionary before taking up painting full time in 1881.
 Van Gogh's early works are mostly still lifes and paintings of labourers (such as the Potato Eaters) in earthy tones.
 They do not suggest the splashes of colour that were to follow van Gogh's move to Paris and introduction to impressionists such as Degas and Gaugin.